 The first batch that I made, I used Chow Mein noodles.
 You can find them in the Asian section of any grocery store.
 I mixed up the ingredients and then scooped the mixture into muffin tins to form the nest.
 (You can use the back of a spoon to break up the pieces a little bit more to form it into a nest shape).
-For the other half of the batch, I just spooned some onto parchment paper and formed the nest shape by hand.
-Both methods were easy to do and I can’t say which method is better.
+For the other batch, I just spooned the chow mein and chocolate mixture onto parchment paper and formed the nest shape by hand.
+Both methods were easy and I can’t say which method is better.
 They just formed a little different shaped nest.

-The next time that I made them, I searched the web for gluten free Chow Mein noodles, but I could not find any that were also free of egg.
-I decided to break up gluten free pretzels and use them instead of the noodles.
+The next time that I made them, I searched the web for gluten-free Chow Mein noodles, but I could not find any that were also free of eggs.
+I decided to break up gluten-free pretzels and use them instead of noodles.
 It worked out well, and I think that they even taste better than the ones that I made using the Chow Mein noodles.
-The noodles look a little more like a real bird’s nest, but if you have to make them gluten free, pretzels are a great option.
-You can also use cornflakes or any other gluten free cereal instead of the noodles.
+The noodles look a little more like a real bird’s nest, but if you have to make them gluten-free, pretzels are a great option.
+You can also use cornflakes or any other gluten-free cereal instead of noodles too.

 Vegan Bird Nest Cookies

-- Step 1 Melt the chocolate chips in a double boiler or microwave
+- Melt the chocolate chips in a double boiler or microwave.

-- Step 2 Stir in nut butter or coconut oil until smooth
+- Stir in nut butter or coconut oil until smooth.

-- Step 3 Mix in the chow mein noodles or gluten free pretzels or cereal of choice
+- Mix in the chow mein noodles or gluten-free pretzels (broken into small pieces) or cereal of choice.

-- Step 4 Spoon about 2 TBS of mixture into a muffin tin or onto parchment paper
+- Spoon about 2 tbsp of the mixture into a muffin tin or onto parchment paper.

-- Step 5 Form into nest shape with the back of a spoon
+- Form into a nest shape with the back of a spoon.